The pandemic didn’t just bring a healthcare crisis, it also made cultural shifts around the world.

 So, instead of writing long emails or corporate documents, or holding unnecessary meetings, leverage the true power of animation.
 Here’s a great example of this by Canity:

-Find a good video marketing agency and have them create animation videos for your internal communication with employees-- from animated company videos that explain the organization’s values, to animated business videos that talk about newer acquisitions.
+Find a good video marketing agency and have them create animation videos for internal communication with remote employees-- from animated company videos that explain the organization’s values, to animated business videos that talk about newer acquisitions.

 Hiring remote employees can be challenging.